libmapper/libmapper/doc/tutorials/tutorial_java.md

 input signal to set an action to take in case all allocated instances are in use and a previously unseen instance id is received.
 Use the function:

-    <sig>.setInstanceAllocationMode( mode );
+    <sig>.setInstanceStealingMode( mode );

 The argument `mode` can have one of the following values:

-* `Mapper.Signal.IN_UNDEFINED` Default value, in which no stealing of instances will occur;
+* `Mapper.signal.StealingMode.NONE` Default value, in which no stealing of instances will occur;
-* `Mapper.Signal.IN_STEAL_OLDEST` Release the oldest active instance and reallocate its resources to the new instance;
+* `Mapper.signal.StealingMode.OLDEST` Release the oldest active instance and reallocate its resources to the new instance;
-* `Mapper.Signal.IN_STEAL_NEWEST` Release the newest active instance and reallocate its resources to the new instance;
+* `Mapper.signal.StealingMode.NEWEST` Release the newest active instance and reallocate its resources to the new instance;

 If you want to use another method for determining which active instance to release (e.g. the sound with the lowest volume), you can create an `instanceEventListener` for the signal and write the method yourself:

     Mapper.instanceEventListener myHandler = new Mapper.instanceEventListener() {
-        public void onEvent( Mapper.Device.Signal sig,
+        public void onEvent( Mapper.Signal sig,
                              int instanceId,
                              int event,
                              Mapper.TimeTag tt ) {